barbagroup/essential_skills_RRC/nix.md

 | g or <          | Go to top    |
 | G or >          | Go to bottom |

+# copa america goals example

+use this for cat, sort, grep, head, tail and pipes and redirects

 # uber example

 Download and unzip file from here: